forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/detect-conflicts.md

 A conflict occurs when the metadata file in the org was last modified more recently than the last successful deployment or retrieval of this file to your local project.
 If conflicts are detected in your project manifest or files, you can cancel the deploy operation and view the differences between your local files and default org.

-To view the files that caused conflicts, click the Org Differences icon () in the Activity Bar or the ‘Show Conflicts’ prompt from the dialog The Org Differences: Conflicts view opens in the Side Bar and displays the list of files with conflicts.
+To view the files that caused conflicts, click the Org Differences icon () in the Activity Bar or the **Show Conflicts** prompt from the dialog.
+The Org Differences: Conflicts view opens in the side bar and displays the list of files with conflicts.
 To inspect conflicts, click a file to open the diff editor and compare the remote file (to the left) with the local file (on the right).
-To edit a file, hover over the file name and click the open file icon
+To edit a file, hover over the file name and click the open file icon.

 You can also view the resource files with conflicts and the CLI command to overwrite the conflicts in the Output panel.